guidoism/escape/index.md

 1. Bang my head against the wall until I truly understand how **PEG**s work.
 Kragen's [**PEG** Bootstrap](https://github.com/kragen/peg-bootstrap/blob/master/peg.md) so far has been the best teacher.
 I think that [I finally grok it](https://github.com/guidoism/peg-bootstrap/blob/master/guido/understanding/peg.org) enough to contiune forth with it.
 2. Write a self-hosting **PEG** in **MMIXAL**.
 The **MMIX** instruction set is simple enough that I should be able to also generate runnable object code directly without the need for a seperate assembler.
 I *might* add a small StoneKnifeForth layer in the bootstrap layer, but only if it's really needed.
 3. Produce a tiny bootstrapable core in hex that could conceivably hand entered with switches into a computer.
-4. Moving back up the stack, rewrite the Oberon compiler as a PEG.
+4. Moving back up the stack, rewrite the Oberon compiler as a **PEG**.
 I have a lot of this finished already.
 It was difficult because the ambiguity of the published grammar didn't align well with the hand-written recusive descent parser written in Oberon itself.
 5. Get the Oberon system as a whole running on the **MMIX** simulator.
 6. Rewrite Project Oberon using techniques from *literate programming*, either by using **WEB** directly, or by creating something new, in Oberon, that fits in with a modern sensibility like Org Mode Babel.
 7. Write enough of a C compiler with the **PEG** and Oberon to be able to compile **CWEB** and **MMIXWare**.
 Note that I am going to go for as *minimal* of a C system as possible.